 I am a senior postdoctoral fellow and lecturer at the University of Vienna (Faculty of Social Sciences, department of Political Science).
 I am interested in vaccination policy and its role in Austrian politics as well as the broader EU context.
 This website provides regular updates on my research projects.
 Please get in touch if you are interested in any papers that are regrettably still behind a paywall, or if you are interested in exchanging teaching syllabi!
 Finally, this website also helps me distinguish myself from my many Doppelgängers out there (not-so-fun fact: I have erroneously received medical results, boarding passes, BBQ invites and casting invitations intended for Doppelgängers).

-Together with Christian Haddad at the Austrian Institute of International Affairs (oiip), I am excited to welcome Stefan Elbe (University of Sussex) to Vienna this month.
-In his talk on 25 September at 17:30, Professor Stefan Elbe will talk about changing concepts of health and security, the politics of technological innovation, and new forms of diplomacy that (re)shape global health and international relations in the 21st century.
-Register here!
+Together with Christian Haddad at the Austrian Institute of International Affairs (oiip), I organised a visit by Prof. Stefan Elbe (University of Sussex) in Vienna this month.
+In his talk on 25 September at the Austrian Institute of International Affairs, Stefan Elbe talked about changing concepts of health and security, the politics of technological innovation, and new forms of diplomacy that (re)shape global health and international relations in the 21st century.
+A great chance for Anna Pichelstorfer and me to discuss our work on health diplomacy.

 The German Ethics Council (Deutscher Ethikrat) is currently considering the ethical dimensions of vaccine mandates in light of decreasing vaccination rates in Germany.
 To this effect, the Ethics Council consulted three experts on February 21 in Berlin at a public meeting held at the Berlin-Brandenburgische Akademie der Wissenschaften.
 You can find transcripts and my presentation materials here.